ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 As described in the [design documentation](../../../design/2_require.md), *require* is used to dynamically load EPICS modules during the startup of an IOC.
 This is what the line `require iocstats` does above; `iocstats` can be replaced with any other EPICS module that is installed in your e3 environment.

-First, let's start up an IOC that has iocstats loaded in it as before.
+First, let us start up an IOC that has iocstats loaded in it as before.
 You can do this in one of two ways:
 ```console
 [iocuser@host:e3]$ iocsh.bash ch6.cmd
 ```